LenaAnneKrug/lena-as-a-leader/README.md

 	* If we do the process is broken, let me know we'll fix it
 * It is ok to fail and to learn
 * It is not ok to not deliver
+* It is ok to point out when someone has made a mistake or error, I favor candid feedback that is done respectfully
 * See DRI above, if you own something, you are responsible for it

 ## Feedback